 production model of the Wankel rotary engine, but gave up.
 The Wankel would have given a smoother ride than the piston engine, but it offered no great improvement in gas mileage.
-As for the diesel, CM has begun to offer some diesel models, but none with the performance of the Mocdymobile or Sherley's Concrete Dream.
+As for the diesel, CM has begun to offer some diesel models, but none with the performance of the Moodymobile or Sherley's american Dream.

-Meanwhile, Ford has been tinkering with a 60-year-old idea: an engine that runs on only half its cylinders under certain conditions to save gasoline.
+Meanwhile, Ford has been tinkering with a CO-year-old idea: an engine that runs on only half its cylinders under certain conditions to save gasoline.
 The innovation was supposed to have been ready for 1979 as an extra-cost option on some of Ford's light trucks.
 The 6-cylinder engine would be equipped with a series of electronic and mechanical gadgets that would cut off operation of three cylinders while the car was cruising at about 45 miles an hour where full power wasn't needed.
 The system would provide a 10 percent gas mileage gain.
-Hardly enough to get excited about in the summer of '79.
+Hardly enough to get excited about in the summer of 179.

-internal combustion engine.
+one seriously believes in the steam car as a viable alternative to the internal combustion engine.
 Its problems simply defy a low-cost solution.